Grass-fed beef cattle are raised under blue skies, with plenty of sunshine and green grass in the summer and clean grain and hay in the winter.

-In contrast, factory farmed animals live the last parts of their lives in crammed feed lots, standing in their own waste, breathing air that is foul and polluted.
-Instead of grass, they are fed unnatural and unhealthy foods such as beet pulp, brewers grain waste, corn, old bakery waste and soybean products.
+In contrast, factory-farmed animals live the last parts of their lives in cramped feedlots, standing in their own waste, breathing air that is foul and polluted.
+Instead of grass, they are fed unnatural and unhealthy foods such as beet pulp, brewers grain waste, corn, old bakery waste, and soybean products.

 As would be expected, these animals become ill and succumb much more quickly to disease and death under these unnatural conditions.

 The government’s solution to the health issues created in these factory farms is to add antibiotics to the food to try and keep the animals well.
-This adds another foreign substance to an already compromised system, and results in super strains of bacteria that antibiotics can't kill.
-The flesh from these animals lacks the natural antibodies, vitamins and minerals which make grass fed animal products so healthy.
+This adds another foreign substance to an already compromised system and results in super strains of bacteria that antibiotics can’t kill.
+The flesh from these animals lacks natural antibodies, vitamins, and minerals which make grass-fed animal products so healthy.

-Important Note: The nutrient values below apply to beef cattle that has been grass "finished".
-Most cattle are raised on grass during the early part of their lives, but then finished on grain the last 4 months before slaughter.
+Important Note: The nutrient values below apply to beef cattle that have been grass “finished”.
+Most cattle are raised on the grass during the early part of their lives, but then finished on grain the last 4 months before slaughter.
 This 4 months on grain changes the nutritional composition of the meat, resulting in lower levels of CLA, increases the ratio of Omega 6 to Omega 3 fatty acids, and increases the intramuscular fat.
-Talk to the rancher from whom you buy your organic, grass fed beef, and make sure the animal is grass finished, or at least has a very short grain finishing period.
+Talk to the rancher from whom you buy your organic, grass-fed beef, and make sure the animal is grass-finished, or at least has a very short grain finishing period.

 What About Red Meat and Cancer?

 Most nutritional health authorities still advise the American public to avoid red meat because some studies have linked red meat consumption to colon cancer.
 But humans have been eating red meat for thousands of years.
 This begs the question: Why hasn’t the human race died out long ago from rampant colon cancer?